somyaguglani/Sorting-Visualizer/README.md

 ## SORTING VISUALIZER ##
 Welcome to the Sorting Visualizer !
 I have made this application because algorithms in general fascinate me .
 So why not build something that can actually show someone what actually happens behind the scenes?
-The application does exactly that and you can check it here ....
+You can check it out on this link https://somyaguglani.github.io/Sorting-Visualizer/

 ### Meet The Algorithms ###